Greentech Media’s Must-Read Grid Edge Stories of 2020

 By far the biggest grid edge story of 2020 was the continued commitment of U.S. utilities to midcentury decarbonization goals — or more pertinently, those utilities that aren’t already facing state-level mandates to eliminate their carbon footprints.
 Over the course of the year, previous entrants such as Xcel Energy, Duke Energy and National Grid were joined by utilities including Dominion Energy, Southern Company, Arizona Public Service, Ameren, Entergy, Consumers Energy, Alliant Energy, Public Service Enterprise Group and even FirstEnergy.

 Of course, pronouncements of intent to decarbonize do not necessarily equate to a clear plan for achieving that goal.
-Plenty of industry observers and critics have pointed out the gaps between utilities’ 2050 net-zero carbon goals and their short- and long-term resource plans, many of which call for continued buildout of natural gas-fired power plants.
+Plenty of industry observers and critics have pointed out the gaps between utilities’ 2050 net-zero carbon goals and their short- and long-term resource plans, many of which call for continued build-out of natural-gas-fired power plants.
 Others have come under fire for failing to include the emissions of the natural gas they sell to customers as part of their accounting.
-And almost all of the utilities on this list plan to rely on as-yet untested technologies such as carbon capture and storage, power-to-low-carbon fuels or advanced nuclear reactors.
+And almost all of the utilities on this list plan to rely on as-yet-untested technologies such as carbon capture and storage, power-to-low-carbon fuels or advanced nuclear reactors.

 Even so, lower-carbon goal-setting was accompanied by a continued collapse in fossil fuel projects in real time.
 Coal power continued its rapid decline, with utilities across the country accelerating plans to close down their dirtiest plants ahead of schedule.
 Natural gas and oil pipelines also saw setbacks.
-Dominion and Duke canceled the Atlantic Coast Pipeline and the Dakota Access Pipeline was blocked by legal challenges.
+Dominion and Duke canceled the Atlantic Coast Pipeline, and the Dakota Access Pipeline was blocked by legal challenges.

-FERC Order 2222: distributed energy as a grid resource comes of age
+FERC Order 2222: Distributed energy as a grid resource comes of age

-Distributed energy resources, or DERs for short, include everything from rooftop solar, behind-the-meter batteries and electric vehicles to backup generators, combined heat and power systems and smart thermostats and appliances.
+Distributed energy resources, or DERs for short, include everything from rooftop solar, behind-the-meter batteries and electric vehicles to backup generators, combined-heat-and-power systems, and smart thermostats and appliances.
 The grid value of these resources has been recognized for years, but it’s going to expand dramatically in years to come — Wood Mackenzie forecasts U.S. DER capacity will reach 380 gigawatts of capacity and constitute a $110 billion market by 2025.

 This year marked some key turns toward capturing the value of DERs, both in terms of public policy and private investment.
 On the public policy front, the Federal Energy Regulatory Commission’s legal victory upholding Order 841 for energy storage integration into wholesale energy markets was followed up by its issuance of Order 2222, which mandates the same market integration for DERs at large.
-While turning these orders’ writ into on-the-ground economic activity will be complicated, success could dramatically enhance the value of DERs already being rewarded by state-level policies and utility programs and tariffs.
+While turning these orders into on-the-ground economic activity will be complicated, success could dramatically enhance the value of DERs already being rewarded by state-level policies and utility programs and tariffs.

-Private sector investment in on-the-ground distributed energy
+Private-sector investment in on-the-ground distributed energy

 The private sector also put its weight behind DERs in a big way, continuing a trend that began years ago with European energy giants buying their way into North American demand response, battery and EV markets.
 The 2020 trend focused on partnerships linking DER infrastructure providers with capital investors to bring large-scale distributed energy and virtual power plant (VPP) offerings to customers.

-Schneider Electric and Huck Capital’s GreenStruxure and Siemens and Macquarie Capital’s Calibrant Energy are targeting distributed energy on the commercial and industrial (C&I) side.
-On the residential side, demand response provider Ohmconnect’s “Resi-Station” project with Google-affiliated Sidewalk Infrastructure Partners, and behind-the-meter battery developer Swell’s funding from Ares Management Corp. and Aligned Climate Capital add to a growing roster of VPP providers including Sunrun, sonnen and Generac.
+Schneider Electric and Huck Capital’s GreenStruxure and Siemens and Macquarie Capital’s Calibrant Energy are targeting distributed energy on the commercial and industrial side.
+On the residential side, demand response provider OhmConnect’s “Resi-Station” project with Google-affiliated Sidewalk Infrastructure Partners, and behind-the-meter battery developer Swell’s funding from Ares Management Corp. and Aligned Climate Capital add to a growing roster of VPP providers including Sunrun, sonnen and Generac.

-California’s wildfires and blackouts push DER role in combatting climate change dangers
+California’s wildfires and blackouts push DER role in combating climate change dangers

 California, by far the country’s biggest market for DERs, has also come to epitomize the need to integrate them into grid operations to protect from the rising ravages of climate change.
 Pacific Gas & Electric’s 2019 bankruptcy revealed the threat of poorly maintained power grids combined with increasingly extreme weather.
 California’s fire-prevention grid outages over the past two years have revealed the vulnerability of the state’s energy infrastructure.

-The record-breaking heatwaves and wildfires of this summer have pushed California’s increasingly solar-powered system to the limit, forcing rolling blackouts, emergency calls for energy conservation, and a push to rework grid reliability policies to match its clean energy ambitions.
+The record-breaking heat waves and wildfires of the summer of 2020 have pushed California’s increasingly solar-powered system to the limit, forcing rolling blackouts, emergency calls for energy conservation and a push to rework grid reliability policies to match its clean energy ambitions.

-California policymakers, utilities, community choice aggregators (CCAs) and DER providers have been taking steps to enlist DERs to provide power resiliency to fire-threatened communities and to support system-wide supply-demand imbalances.
+California policymakers, utilities, community choice aggregators and DER providers have been taking steps to enlist DERs to provide power resiliency to fire-threatened communities and to support systemwide supply-demand imbalances.
 But much work remains to tap the full flexibility of demand-side assets like behind-the-meter batteries and EV chargers as they grow to gigawatt scale on California’s grid in the years to come.

-Transmission needs reach a critical mass
+Transmission needs to reach a critical mass

 For years, U.S. transmission grid investment and policy have been failing to keep up with the need for power networks to enable a clean-powered electric system.
-But 2020 may mark a turning point for this disconnect, with major transmission buildouts to support clean energy growth gaining valuable allies in the incoming Biden-Harris administration and lawmakers on both sides of the political spectrum.
+But 2020 may mark a turning point for this disconnect, with major transmission build-outs to support clean energy growth gaining valuable allies in the incoming Biden-Harris administration and lawmakers on both sides of the political spectrum.

-Transmission projects are notoriously complex and time-consuming, and can be derailed by opposition from multiple parties along their state-spanning lengths, often at late stages of development.
-They’re also subject to planning and cost allocation regimes that can undermine efforts to cross boundaries between regions served by different interstate grid operators, and make it difficult to justify buildouts that are intended to serve future, rather than present, renewable power integration needs.
+Transmission projects are notoriously complex and time-consuming, and they can be derailed by opposition from multiple parties along their state-spanning lengths, often at late stages of development.
+They’re also subject to planning and cost allocation regimes that can undermine efforts to cross boundaries between regions served by different interstate grid operators, and make it difficult to justify build-outs that are intended to serve future, rather than present, renewable power integration needs.

 But multiple studies indicate that new transmission is perhaps the most vital step the U.S. can take to increase its share of renewable energy, whether that’s onshore wind and solar power in far-off plains and deserts or offshore wind along the U.S. East Coast.
 Transmission proponents have called for FERC to put its authority to use to coordinate multi-jurisdictional transmission planning and cost-sharing, and for Congress to pass laws to boost transmission as part of broader infrastructure investment.
 They’ve also called for incentives for technologies to make existing transmission networks more efficient, such as dynamic line rating and digital power routing.